How To Apply

 When applying to the CINEMA ART + SCIENCE - Directing MFA program, you will need to submit the following materials:

 - ONLINE APPLICATION, with application fee

 - SELF-ASSESSMENT ESSAY in which you should address the following:

 Your essay should be a concise, truthful, and in-depth investigation of your need to work in a personal medium.
 The Graduate Faculty Admissions Committee in Cinema Art + Science considers this essay the most important document in your application so it should not be a self-promoting autobiographical account.
 The focus should be on particular motives, attitudes, and biases that lie behind your urge to create.
 You should also attempt to define what special interests and strengths you would bring to the program.

 - TWO LETTERS OF RECOMMENDATION (Note that recommenders are notified via email once the online application process has begun.)

 - An OFFICIAL TRANSCRIPT from any and all colleges/universities attended

 - WORK SAMPLE: Your work sample will consist of two parts:

-- Creative Portfolio: Strong work samples contain visual or written materials that demonstrate the potential for successful creative work in Film & Video.
+- Creative Portfolio: Strong work samples contain visual or written materials that demonstrate the potential for successful creative work in Cinema Art + Science.
 Work samples should exhibit the applicant's creativity, talent, visual storytelling skills, personal themes and depth of content.
 Work samples/portfolios may include, but are not limited to: films, videos, sculptures, paintings, drawings, graphic art, photographs, scripts, treatments, poetry, short stories and/or expository writing.